intel-lab-lkp/linux/Documentation/admin-guide/sysctl/net.rst

 by the namespace's mode (``global`` or ``local``), which controls how CIDs (Context IDs) are allocated and how sockets interact across namespaces.

+In a guest, the vsock device owned by the guest-to-host (G2H) transport belongs to one network namespace at a time.
+The ``VSOCK_CMD_DEV_NETNS_SET`` command of the ``vsock`` netlink family, described in Documentation/netlink/specs/vsock.yaml, moves it to the namespace the request was sent from, which requires ``CAP_NET_ADMIN`` in the initial user namespace.
+The namespace's mode decides who may then use the device:

+- ``global`` - every ``global`` mode namespace may use it.
+- ``local`` - only that namespace may use it, which reserves the connection to the host for it alone.

+The device starts out in the initial namespace, so until the command is issued nothing has moved and no mode has changed.

+Support is transport dependent.
+A G2H transport that does not implement the move refuses the command with ``EOPNOTSUPP``; of the in-tree guest transports only virtio-vsock implements it.

+Connections made before the move, from a namespace that can no longer reach the device, are reset.
+The device returns to the initial namespace when the namespace it was moved to is deleted, so assigning it to the initial namespace is how an assignment is undone.

 ns_mode
 -------